 It won’t import MKV files, but it will import MP4 files.
 Now if we take a look at our settings in OBS, under the output tab, by default the recording format is MKV.
 Now you can change that to MP4, but what will happen is if you have any issue with your machine or your OBS crashes, none of that data will be saved if you’re recording to MP4.
 So it is a good idea to record to MKV when you record your files.

 Now once you have made your screen recordings, you can go in, as I showed in the video, you can go to file, remarks recordings, select your MKV file, and it will remarks it into an MP4 file.
 Now since I recorded my video, I think OBS have added in a new feature.
 So if you go into settings and go into advanced, under the recording section, you’ll see there is an automatically remarks to MP4.
 So this effectively does it for you.

-So if we cancel now, if we just start recording.
-And we’re doing something on our screen so we can go and have a look at my photography website and we can have a look at some of the local area around me.
-Then we go back and stop our recording.
-You can see it comes up Remuxing recordings, so if we go and look at our file system, we’ve got not only our MKV but also our MP4.
+So if we cancel, now if we just start recording, and we’re doing something on our screen, so we can go and have a look at my photography website, and we can have a look at some of the local area around me, and then we go back and stop our recording.
+You can see it comes up remarks in recordings.
+So if we go and look at our file system, we’ve got not only our MKV, but also our MP4.

-Now the MP4 file will import into Davinci Resolve.
-The MKV will not, so hopefully that helps everyone who’s had that problem before.
-I’ve tried to sort of gone and an answer and help those people, but I figured out a video showing exactly how to do it.
-Might be the way to go.
+Now the MP4 file will import into DaVinci Resolve, the MKV will not.
+So hopefully that helps everyone who’s had that problem before.
+I’ve tried to sort of go on and answer and help those people, but I figured a video showing exactly how to do it might be the way to go.
 Thank you.